axiom-crypto/halo2-lib/README.md

 cargo bench --bench inner_product
 ```

 These benchmarks use the `criterion` crate to run `create_proof` 10 times for statistical analysis.
-Note the benchmark circuits perform more than a one multiplication / inner product per circuit.
+Note the benchmark circuits perform more than one multiplication / inner product per circuit.

 ## halo2-ecc